infratographer/website/source/docs/docs/identity-and-access-management/tenancy.md

 ### Resources are owned by Tenants

-A resources is owned by a single tenant, not multiple tenants.
+All resources are owned by a single tenant, not multiple tenants.

 #### Rationale